Tea Party Decorations: Beautiful Ideas for Every Style of Afternoon Tea

 Best for: bridal showers, wedding tea parties, and engagement celebrations.

-Ideal if: you want something celebratory without drawing too much attention.
+Ideal if: you want something celebratory and elegant.

-Why this works: soft, romantic, and appropriate for meaningful occasions.
+Why this works: elegant, romantic, and appropriate for meaningful occasions.

 Hats to Avoid for Afternoon Tea (Unless You Love Drama)